smikodanic/dex8-cli/README.md

 #### $ dex8 update
 Update skript details without uploading the skript files.
-This command will retrieve information from "manifest.json" and "howto.html" to update the skript.
-While the same can be achieved with **$ dex8 upload**, this method is faster as it doesn't modify any files.
+This command will retrieve information from "manifest.json" to update the skript.
+While the same can be achieved with **$ dex8 upload**, this method is faster as it doesn't modify any skript files.
 Ensure the current position is within the skript's folder.

 #### $ dex8 download &lt;skript_id&gt;